-The Oculus Center is one of New York City’s most architecturally stunning buildings.
+The Oculus Center is one of New York City’s most architecturally stunning buildings and is worth a visit, if only for the great photo-op!

 Where Is The Oculus Located?

-The Oculus is in the Lower Manhattan district of New York City and is part of the World Trade Center.
+The Oculus is in the Lower Manhattan neighborhood of New York City and is part of the World Trade Center Transport Hub.

 Its official address is 50 Church Street.
 But you won't need to know the street address to find the Oculus!
-You simply cannot miss this building!
+You cannot miss it!

-The Oculus is easily accessible by multiple subway lines including all the lines that go to the WTC:
+The Oculus serves multiple subway lines including all the lines that go to the World Trade Center Station, including from New Jersey.

 - 2/3/4/5/A/C/J/Z lines to Fulton Street